TheBluestBluester/Interactables/README.md

 ### message:
 Args: (text).

 Sends a message to the player.
+If your message doesn't fit in one codeblock you can extend them by stacking.

 ## kill:
 Args: (none).